jp21bp/GrantsWriter/README.md

       * Include infor about number of people on full-time, part-time, and volunteer basis

-## Gameplan
+## Agents overview
-This section outlines the gameplan to create the MAS.
+This section outlines the agents involved in the MAS.

 There will be a total of 15 agents created:
 * 1 RAG agent